tylerc/ts-mongo-orm/README.md

 - Support for validation libraries other than `joi`.
 Pull requests making this optional are welcome.
 - Create typings for an existing DB automatically.

-It's not that any of these things are bad, just that they are either outside the scope of this package, or requires more time than I have.
+It's not that any of these things are bad, just that they are either outside the scope of this package, or require more time than I have.

 Issues and Pull Requests